antistoopmode/antistoopmode.github.io/docs/mechanics/instances/key_dungeons.md

 ---

 # Key Dungeons

+## Challenge Dungeons
-These Dungeons are free to enter on all difficulties in Hero Siege 2.
+The basic version of these dungeons are free to enter on all difficulties in Hero Siege 2.
 Dungeon keys can by used to activate dungeon challenges.

 (To be continued at a later date in order to avoid spoilers at launch..)